Tiny-NewsRec: Effective and Efficient PLM-based News Recommendation: Experiments

-We conduct experiments with three real-world datasets, i.e. \textit{MIND}, \textit{Feeds} and \textit{News}. \textit{MIND}\footnote{https://msnews.github.io/} is a public dataset for news recommendation \cite{wu2020mind}, which contains the news click logs of 1,000,000 users on the Microsoft News website in six weeks\footnote{We randomly choose 1/4 samples from the training set as our training data due to the limitation of training speed.}. \textit{Feeds} is also a news recommendation dataset collected on the Microsoft News App from 2020-08-01 to 2020-09-01.
-We use the impressions in the last week for testing, and randomly sample 20\% impressions from the training set for validation. \textit{News} contains news articles collected on the Microsoft News website from 2020-08-01 to 2020-09-20, which is used for domain-specific post-training.
+We conduct experiments with three real-world datasets, i.e., \textit{MIND}, \textit{Feeds}, and \textit{News}. \textit{MIND} is a public dataset for news recommendation~\cite{wu2020mind}, which contains the news click logs of 1,000,000 users on the Microsoft News website in six weeks.
+We use its public training set, validation set, and test set for experiments\footnote{We randomly choose 1/2 samples from the original training set as our training data due to the limit of training speed.}. \textit{Feeds} is also a news recommendation dataset collected on the Microsoft News App from 2020-08-01 to 2020-09-01.
+We use the impressions in the last week for testing and randomly sampled 20\% impressions from the training set for validation. \textit{News} contains news articles collected on the Microsoft News website from 2020-09-01 to 2020-10-01, which is used for our domain-specific post-training task.
 Detailed statistics of these datasets are summarized in Table~\ref{dataset}.

-In our experiments, we apply the pre-trained UniLMv2 \cite{bao2020unilmv2} to initialize the PLM in the news encoder.
-The dimension of the news representation and the query vector in the attention network is 256 and 200 respectively.
-The temperature hyper-parameters $T_1$ and $T_2$ are both set to 1. $\beta_1$ and $\beta_2$ in the loss functions of our two-stage knowledge distillation method are set to 1 and 0.1 respectively.
-The number of teacher models $M$ is set to 4.
-We use the Adam optimizer \cite{kingma2014adam} for model training.
-The detailed experiment settings are listed in Appendix.
+In our experiments, following PLM-NR~\cite{wu2021empower}, we apply the pre-trained UniLMv2 \cite{bao2020unilmv2} to initialize the PLM in the news encoder due to its superior text modeling capability.
+The dimensions of the news representation and the user representation are both 256.
+The temperature hyper-parameters $T_{\sss \rm{DP}}$ and $T_{\sss \rm{FT}}$ are both set to 1.
+A copy of the teacher model is saved every $K=500$ steps during post-training and the number of teacher models $M$ is set to 4.
+We use the Adam optimizer \cite{kingma2014adam} for training.
+The detailed experimental settings are listed in the Appendix.
 All the hyper-parameters are tuned on the validation set.
-Following \citet{wu2020mind}, we use AUC, MRR, nDCG@5, and nDCG@10 to measure the performance of news recommendation models.
+Following \citet{wu2020mind}, we use AUC, MRR, and nDCG@10 to measure the performance of news recommendation models.
 We independently repeat each experiment 5 times and report the average results with standard deviations.